Puttrix/puttski.com---ver-2/product/stories/services-page.md

-# Story: Services overview with offerings and outcomes
+# Story: Services overview with offerings and outcomes (Dropped)

 As a prospective client, I want to understand the services offered and expected outcomes, so that I can decide to engage.

 - Priority: P1
 - Estimate: 1 day
-- Status: Planned
+- Status: Dropped (not applicable)
 - Related feature: `product/features/services.md`

 ## Acceptance Criteria